ArchLight19/AirBnB_clone/web_static/README.md

-Just mastering comments on github
+Just mastering comments on github from a particular youtube video